 This may sound like a novice tip, but it’s worth repeating again and again.
-There is a lot riding on your nether regions.
+A lot is riding on your nether regions.
 An uncomfortable seam can take you off the bike for a week by way of a painful saddle sore.
-Untreated saddle sores can become infected and lead to vaginitis or bacterial vaginitis and even more time off the bike.
+Untreated saddle sores can become infected, lead to vaginitis or bacterial vaginitis, and even more time off the bike.

-After you’ve found the most comfortable bike shorts available (keep in mind they could be a men’s short…my current favorite chamois are a men’s cut) buy several pairs.
-I always say five because I only ride six days a week and by the time I’m onto day six I’ve already done laundry.
+After you’ve found the most comfortable bike shorts available (keep in mind they could be men’s shorts…my current favorite chamois are a men’s cut), buy several pairs.
+I always say five because I only ride six days a week, and by the time I’m onto day six, I’ve already done laundry.

 Chamois time is NOT ride time.